Frozen-Herring/CS-175/docs/index.md

 The AI is rewarded for collecting these items and is given a negative reward for taking time to get to the end as well as a negative reward for falling into lava.
-Our ultimate goal is to make an AI the has a low training time and can learn medium sized mazed with relative haste.
+Our ultimate goal is to make the AI have the lowest training time and be able to learn medium sized mazed with relative haste.

 ![](Maze1.png){:height="360px" :width="640px"}
 ![](Maze2.png){:height="360px" :width="640px"}